"We have a secret in our culture, and it's not that birth is painful. It's that women are strong."

 Birth Photography is a raw, emotional, unscripted, and uncensored.
 As your photographer, I will document anything and everything you tell me to.
 I will send a questionnaire beforehand where you will tell me the images you're hoping for.
 From the little details in the room to the crowning of your child, I will capture it if you want it.
 I want you to remember the emotion you felt as you brought life into your world.
 The next few days and weeks to come will be a whirlwind.
 By documenting your birth experience, you can look back and reflect on your accomplishment.

-When to call your photographer.
+When to call me.

 The moment labor onset begins, let me know.
 Labor onset means that your contractions are becoming regular and intensifying, or if your water breaks.
 If you are being induced, I will arrive when contractions start intensifying.
 During this time before I arrive, we'll talk it out together and figure out a good time for me to come.
 If you are working with a doula or if you have a support person with you, I can take their information and speak with them if you wish.
 Typically, I leave for a birth once labor progresses and contractions are get harder to talk and walk through.
 I do not always go off of how dilated you are, as this isn't a good indication of when baby will be born.
 Every pregnancy is different and every person is different.
 So, if at any time you want me there sooner, you can just let me know.
 Remember to take into consideration how long it would take me to travel to the birth space.